24Taha42/24Taha42/README.md

+# Taha A

 Hello, I am @24Taha42!
-I am a high school student who loves finding logical solutions to design problems.
-This passion has led me to coding, in which you are always trying to find the most effiecent solutions to problems.
+I am a high school student who loves programming and design challenges.
+I've done many projects both in and outside of school exploring various languages and uses of programming.
+I really enjoy game design and simulating real world processes.
+Also, I'll never turn down a creative demonstration of math principles.

 <!---